maranfe/terraform_course/README.md

 # terraform_course
 Learning how to create instances on aws with terraform.
+First steps on cloud provisioning.